 - Connect with faculty and graduate students at UNCC and other universities

-- Become involved in faculty members’ research to develop skills to be competitive in applying for graduate school.
+- Become involved in faculty research, developing skills to be competitive in applying for graduate school.

 - Learn about university resources and programs that can help you be successful here and beyond.

-- “Hit the ground running” in your integration into UNC Charlotte and the Psychology Department, and getting the most out of your years at UNC Charlotte.
+- “Hit the ground running” in your integration into UNC Charlotte and the Psychology Department, to get the most out of your years at UNC Charlotte

 The 2016 CPLC after completing the leadership (ropes) experience.